scriptrdotio/howto/data/create_schema.md

 - Available types are: numeric, string, text, data and geospatial
 - Validation constraints are:
   - cardinality: min, max values allowed for this field.
 If min = 1 and max = 1, the filed is mandatory.
-If min = 0 and max = 1, the field is optional, if min = 1 and max = 10, you can store up to 10 values in this field (array - limited to a max of 50)
+If min = 0 and max = 1, the field is optional (default case), if min = 1 and max = 10, you can store up to 10 values in this field (array - limited to a max of 50)
   - range: specifies the min and max value of a numeric field
   - length: specifies the min nand max length of a string field
+  - regex: specifies a regular expression that must be matched by the value of a string field
 - Unicity: when the "unique" attribute is set to true, it indicates that the value of the corresponding field is unique across documents sharing the same schema
 - Searchable: when the "searchable"field is set to true, it forces the indexing of this field (only possible if the store is created as searchable)

+Example